Bromind/Semester-project/doc/doc.md

 ## Introduction

 This document is a short synthesis of the semester project I am doing at DSLab, EPFL.
-A complete report will eventually be uploaded.
+A more detailed *Companion to the proof* is provided [here](https://github.com/Bromind/Semester-project/raw/master/doc/tech_report/tech_report.pdf)

 ## Files & Build instruction